 I was going through some of my old files and found this track from the good old Caraki days.
 I thought I’d give it a bit of a polish and put it out on display.
 After all this time it is still a track that has a special place in my heart.
 You can download this track for free, please do, I promise that it’s a creeper.

-I’ve finished uploading all of my work in progress tracks for ‘Incrementalism’ to soundcloud.
-You have a listen through and feel free to mack some comments.
-I am planning to release it early next year at this stage.
+I’ve finished my ‘work in progress’ tracks for ‘Incrementalism’.
+I am planning to release it next year.
 I have had some good news with the opening track and permission to use the vocals… I can’t quite put it up to play yet so you’ll have to use your imagination.